 The Molly Pitcher Brewing Co. pays homage to the early patriot and hero, Molly Pitcher, whose memory still lives on.
 The brewery's founders were raised in Carlisle and were first introduced to Molly Pitcher during school field trips to the local graveyard where she was laid to rest.
 In choosing a name for their venture, they wished to reflect their pride in their hometown and its community.
 It was a happy coincidence that the brewery's original location was just a few steps away from the Old Graveyard and Molly's statue.
 The taproom initially brewed English and American-style beers with a twist, all following a Revolutionary War theme for both the beer names and taproom decorations.
 The beer continues to be brewed at the original location, near where Molly is buried, even though the taproom has moved to a larger location a few blocks away.
 When visiting the taproom, one can delight in a Patriot Pale Ale, Cannonball Kolsch, or Black Powder Stout and raise a glass to this remarkable woman.

-(Note: Thanks to the Cumberland County Historical Society for sharing their information with us about Molly Pitcher.
+(Note: Thanks to the Cumberland County Historical Society for sharing their information about Molly Pitcher.
 For more information on Molly and the early history of Cumberland County, be sure to visit the Historical Society museum just around the corner from the taproom.)